-Harrah’s also seems willing to slap down a hefty sum of marketing and promotional dollars to bolster its online brand, on top of the $10 million in license fees it has already agreed to as a part of its application to the Gaming Board in July, which was approved on August 15.
-On October 31 Harrah’s also was approved to add sports betting.
+Harrah’s also seems willing to slap down a hefty sum of marketing and promotional dollars to bolster its online brand, on top of the $10 million in license fees it has already agreed to as a part of its application to the Gaming Board in July 2018, which was approved on soon after on August 15.
+On October 31, 2018 Harrah’s also was approved to add sports betting.

 All of this is good news for players, who can expect a superior gaming experience, run by an experienced operator — and one who is willing to lavish its players with Total Rewards points and a bevy of high value promotions.